 Maybe you publish weekly, bi-weekly, or monthly.

 Perhaps your monthly post is an epic masterpiece chock full of value.
-The number isn’t as important as the consistency.
+The number isn’t as significant as the consistency.

 Create an editorial calendar and publish content regularly.

-The more consistently you create quality content, the more likely your traffic will start to increase.
+The more consistently you create quality content, your traffic will likely increase.

 It takes time, but it’s worth it.